Myrausman/Musavvir-SingleCycle/README.md

 ```
 cd src/main/scala/text.txt
 ```
-Open insmem.scala with this command.
+Open instrmem.scala with this command.
 You can also manually go into the above path and open the file in your favorite text editor.
 ```
-open Memory.scala
+open instrmem.scala
 ```
 Find the following line
 ```
-loadMemoryFromFile(imem,"E:/hello/Scala-Chisel-Learning-Journey/src/main/scala/riscv/abc.txt")
+loadMemoryFromFile(imem,"E:\Musavvir-SingleCycle\src\main\riscv\abc.txt")
 ```
 Change the .txt file path to match your file that you created above storing your own program instructions.
-After setting up the Memory.scala file, go inside the shaheen folder.
+After setting up the Memory.scala file, go inside the Musavvir-SingleCycle folder.
 ```
-cd root/shaheen
+cd root/Musavvir-SingleCycle
 ```
 And enter
 ```